Our schools, colleges and university are exceptional. I fight for fairer funding for all.

 Apprenticeships appeal to those looking for alternatives to university.
 They often take a more practical approach to learning and enable students to earn as they learn.
 By focusing on training for a specific career, young people can learn a trade by actually doing the job.
 Chelmsford College is one of the leading organisations in Essex supporting young people through apprenticeships and work experience.
 Last year 650 people started apprenticeships in Chelmsford.

 Anglia Ruskin University is rated as one of the top 250 universities in Europe in the Times Higher Education’s University Teaching Rankings 2018, with award-winning learning facilities.
 They have now opened the brand new Medical School which is the first in Essex.
+I am honoured to have been asked to join the Board of Governors.

 In 2020, Anglia Ruskin University in Chelmsford will be hosting the British Science Festival.
 This will be the first time that the Science Festival has come to Essex.
 Anglia Ruskin University are working with British Science Association, Essex MPs, Chelmsford City Council, Essex County Council and local businesses to organise this 5-day event.